-Section 1210.508F.
-A. The State Board of Education Commission for Educational Quality and Accountability shall ensure that the reading competencies for elementary teachers are included in the competencies for special education teachers.
+- Section 1210.508F.
+A. The State Board of Education Commission for Educational Quality and Accountability shall ensure that the reading competencies for elementary teachers are included in the competencies for special education teachers. - B. The State Board of Education and the Commission for Educational Quality and Accountability in collaboration with the Oklahoma State Regents for Higher Education shall ensure that all teachers of early childhood education, elementary education, and special education are provided quality training in intervention, instruction, and remediation strategies in order to meet the needs of students in kindergarten through third grade who are determined

-The State Board of Education and the Commission for Educational Quality and Accountability in collaboration with the Oklahoma State Regents for Higher Education shall ensure that all teachers of early childhood education, elementary education, and special education are provided quality training in intervention, instruction, and remediation strategies in order to meet the needs of students in kindergarten through third grade who are determined to be at risk of reading difficulties in the science of reading to provide explicit and systematic instruction in phonological awareness, decoding, fluency, vocabulary, and comprehension and implement reading strategies that research has shown to be successful in improving reading among students with reading difficulties.
-In addition, quality education for prospective teachers shall be provided in research-based instructional strategies for instruction, assessment, and intervention for literacy development for all students, including advanced readers, typically developing readers, and struggling readers who are coping with a range of challenges, including, but not limited to, English learners and learners with handicapping conditions and learning disabilities (including dyslexia), including dyslexia.
-Quality training shall include guidance from professional resources such as the Report of the National Reading Panel, Response to Intervention guidelines, and professional organizations such as the Council for Exceptional Children, International Dyslexia Association, International Literacy Association, National Council of Teachers of English, and National Association for the Education of Young
+1 to be at risk of reading difficulties in the science of reading to 2 provide explicit and systematic instruction in phonemic awareness, phonics, reading fluency, vocabulary, encoding, writing, and 3 comprehension and implement reading strategies that research has 4 5 shown to be successful in improving reading among students with reading difficulties.
+In addition, quality education for 6 prospective teachers shall be provided in research-based 7 instructional strategies for instruction, assessment, and 9 intervention for literacy development for all students, including 10 advanced readers, typically developing readers, and struggling readers who are coping with a range of challenges, including, but 11 12 not limited to, English learners and learners with handicapping conditions and learning disabilities (including dyslexia), including 13 dyslexia.
+Quality training shall include guidance from professional 14 resources such as the Report of the National Reading Panel, Response 15 to Intervention guidelines multi-tiered system of supports, and 16 professional organizations such as the Council for Exceptional 17 Children, International Dyslexia Association, International Literacy 18 Association, National Council of Teachers of English, and National 19 Association for the Education of Young Children.
+20 programs the requirement that teacher candidates study the five elements of reading instruction which are phonemic awareness, phonics, reading fluency, vocabulary, encoding, writing, and comprehension.
+Teacher candidates shall study strategies including, but not limited to, instruction that is explicitly taught, sequenced, multimodal (reading, writing, speaking, listening, handson, etc.), multidisciplinary, and reflective to adapt for individual learners.